MicrosoftDocs/azure-dev-docs/articles/java/identity/deploy-weblogic-to-vm.md

 # Deploy your Java WebLogic web app to WebLogic on Azure VMs

-This guidance assumes you have run through any of the Java WebLogic web app examples for enabling security with Microsoft Entra ID.
+This guidance assumes you've run through any of the Java WebLogic web app examples for enabling security with Microsoft Entra ID.

 ## Prerequisites

-- Make sure you have followed the guidance of [Deploy WebLogic Server on Azure Virtual Machine using the Azure portal](/azure/virtual-machines/workloads/oracle/weblogic-server-azure-virtual-machine) to deploy a [Oracle WebLogic Server](https://www.oracle.com/java/weblogic/).
+- Make sure you've followed the guidance of [Deploy WebLogic Server on Azure Virtual Machine using the Azure portal](/azure/virtual-machines/workloads/oracle/weblogic-server-azure-virtual-machine) to deploy a [Oracle WebLogic Server](https://www.oracle.com/java/weblogic/).

 ## Prepare the web app for deployment